benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 18.md

 (2) The seq# from dup ACKs is **immediately retransmitted**.
 So, we **don't wait for an RTO** if there's strong evidence that a packet was lost.

+Sender keeps the reduced $inflight$ until a new ACK arrives, and conserves the packets in flight.

+We will keep increment cwnd for each duplicate ACK.